 1. Mount Suede Desert Taupe

-While many are reluctant to shop suede due to how it's not great with water and gets stained easily, we're big fans of this 'rough and tumble' type of cowboy boot for fall.
-Not only does suede provide that rugged, true-style desert feel, it's also warmer than traditional patent leather and feels nice to the touch.
+While many are reluctant to shop suede due to how it's not great with water and gets stained easily, we're big fans of these 'rough and tumble' type of cowboy boots for fall.
+Not only does suede provide that rugged, true-style desert feel, it's also warmer than traditional leather and feels nice to the touch.

 With that said, cleaning suede is not as difficult as it's made out to be - vinegar and alcohol or a suede eraser will do the trick.
 We recommend pairing these with some bermudas and a leather jacket (extra points if they're also suede for a head to toe look)!